mprefuge/payment-processor/README.md

 | `ACCOUNTING_SYNC_ENABLED` | Set to `true` to post into accounting after validation. |
 | `ACCOUNTING_POSTING_STRATEGY` | Chooses how transactions post into QuickBooks. |

-When specifying account mappings you must provide the QuickBooks account ID.
+When specifying account mappings you should provide the QuickBooks account ID.
 You can either supply the raw ID (for example, `123`) or a `Name|ID` pair such as `Stripe Clearing|123`.
 JSON strings of the form `{"value":"123","name":"Stripe Clearing"}` are also accepted.
-Supplying only an account name without an ID will throw a configuration error before any QuickBooks API calls are attempted.
+If only a name is supplied the service will attempt to resolve the ID by querying QuickBooks before submitting the transaction.
+This adds an extra API call and will fail if the account name is ambiguous or missing, so providing the ID up front is still strongly recommended.

 ## Endpoint reference